CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 echo FROM mcr.microsoft.com/azuredocs/aci-helloworld > Dockerfile
 ```

-Modify the following script to include your container registry name:
+Modify the following script to include your container registry name in the placeholder <your container registry name>

 ```
 az acr build --image sample/hello-world:v1 --registry <your container registry name> --file Dockerfile .